dy/watr/readme.md

 Inline style is supported for compatibility, but discrouraged.
 It may also miss some edge cases and nice error messages.
-For good REPL experience better use wabt.
+For better REPL/dev experience use [wabt](https://github.com/AssemblyScript/wabt.js).

 ## Useful links